nuxt/image/docs/content/5.providers/prepr.md

 - [Understanding your marketing and design team workflows](https://docs.prepr.io/managing-content/images)

 ::alert{type="info"}
-prepr.io does not provide away to restrict what domains can request assets to your project's CDN, nor limit the maximum size in `pixels` or `bytes` of images that are served from the CDN.
+prepr.io does not provide a way to restrict what domains can request assets to your project's CDN, nor limit the maximum size in `pixels` or `bytes` of images that are served from the CDN.
 ::